delete-app/delete/src/content/docs/learn/module-1-know-yourself/2-your-attachment-style.md

 ## The Research

-Hazan & Shaver's 1987 study in *Journal of Personality and Social Psychology* first applied attachment theory to adult romantic love.
+[Hazan & Shaver's 1987 study](https://doi.org/10.1037/0022-3514.52.3.511) in *Journal of Personality and Social Psychology* first applied attachment theory to adult romantic love.
 Since then, hundreds of studies have confirmed:

 - Attachment styles predict relationship satisfaction, conflict patterns, and breakup likelihood
-- Attachment shows moderate stability over time, though it can change with significant life events or relationships (Fraley, 2002)
+- Attachment shows moderate stability over time, though it can change with significant life events or relationships ([Fraley, 2002](https://doi.org/10.1207/S15327957PSPR0602_03))
 - Securely attached people have longer, more satisfying relationships
 - Anxious-avoidant pairings are common — and often volatile

 *Note: Attachment percentages (50% secure, 20% anxious, etc.) are approximations based on multiple studies and vary by population and measurement method.
 The exact distribution differs across cultures and research samples.*

-*Reference: Fraley, R. C. (2002).
-Attachment stability from infancy to adulthood: Meta-analysis and dynamic modeling of developmental mechanisms.
-Personality and Social Psychology Review, 6(2), 123-151.*

 ## Quick Self-Assessment